Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Stockholm’s Hotel Landscape

-Stockholm is built on 14 islands — the hotel geography reflects this, with the finest properties spread across the Old Town island (Gamla Stan), the central Norrmalm and Östermalm islands, and the creative Södermalm island.
-Stockholm’s hotels have embraced Scandinavian design philosophy more completely than any other major European city — the finest properties are both exceptionally well-designed and exceptionally service-focused, in the Swedish tradition of omtanke (thoughtful care).
+Stockholm is built on 14 islands — the hotel geography reflects this, with the leading properties spread across the Old Town island (Gamla Stan), the central Norrmalm and Östermalm islands, and the creative Södermalm island.
+Stockholm’s hotels have embraced Scandinavian design philosophy more completely than any other major European city — the top properties are both exceptionally well-designed and exceptionally service-focused, in the Swedish tradition of omtanke (thoughtful care).

 The Grand Addresses